danthegoodman1/QuiCKCRDB/ARCHITECTURE.md

 The pointer index, used to reduce contention during enqueue by providing a low-contention check to see if a top-level queue record already exists, can naturally also store a previously used hash token.
 This means that when we go to enqueue to a queue zone that was created before a hash ring change, we can use the previous hash ring size to ensure that we always hit the same index.

 To optimize for incremental re-hashing, we do not use CRDB's native hash-partitioned indexes.
 Instead, we `ALTER TABLE ...
 SPLIT AT` to manually manage ranges.
 This allows us to directly communicate with a hash token across ring size changes.

+This is analogous to multiple FoundationDB clusters in QuiCK.

+## Hash token walking

+Like how QuiCK consumers walk multiple FoundationDB clusters, QuiCKCRDB consumers walk multiple hash tokens.
+Specifically, they walk them in order.
+If all nodes are started at the same time, this can introduce some initial increased contention.
+But over time they will spread out more evenly to cover the hash ring.